 France Long Stay Professional Visas

-The professional visas are for people who intend to come to France and remain for a period longer than 90 days, with the single purpose of engaging in paid activity.
+The French work visas are for people who intend to come to France and remain for a period longer than 90 days, with the single purpose of engaging in a paid activity.

 France Study Visas